Feminist post-structuralist discourse analysis

 Feminist post-structuralist discourse analysis (FPDA) is a method of discourse analysis based on Chris Weedon's theories of feminist post-structuralism, and developed as a method of analysis by Judith Baxter in 2003.
 FPDA is based on a combination of feminism and post-structuralism.
 While it is still evolving as a methodology, FPDA has been used by a range of international scholars of gender and language to analyse texts such as: classroom discourse (Castañeda-Peña 2008; Sauntson 2012), teenage girls' conversation (Kamada 2008; 2010), and media representations of gender (Baker 2013).
 FPDA is an approach to analysing the discourse of spoken interaction principally.

-The poststructualist part of FPDA views language as social practice and considers that people's identities and relationships are 'performed' through spoken interaction.
+The post-structuralist part of FPDA views language as social practice and considers that people's identities and relationships are 'performed' through spoken interaction.
 FPDA analyses the ways in which speakers are 'positioned' by different and often competing 'discourses' according to Michel Foucault's (1972: 49) definition as 'practices that systematically form the objects of which they speak'.
 According to this, speakers constantly move between powerful and powerless 'subject positions' as they talk and interact.
 FPDA is influenced by a poststructuralist rather than a Critical Discourse Analysis (CDA) perspective: that is, the method is informed by the view that no speaker is wholly a victim and powerless, nor wholly dominant and powerful.
 Rather, speakers are constantly shifting their subject positions according to the interplay of discourses within specific settings.
 The feminist part of FPDA considers gender difference to be a dominant discourse among competing discourses when analysing all types of text.
 According to Baxter (2003), FPDA does not have an 'emancipatory' agenda for women but a 'transformative' one.
 This means that it aims to represent women's voices that have been 'silenced' or marginalised since FPDA considers that these have been historically absent in many cultures.
 For example, Kamada (2008a; 2008b and 2010) uses FPDA to show how a friendship group of half-Japanese girls, who are seen by their culture as 'less than whole', draw upon competing discourses to negotiate more positive versions of their 'hybrid' ethnic and gender identities.